NavyaNanduri/Target-Marketing-Campaign-with-Machine-Learning/README.md

 ---

 ## 📎 License
-This repository is intended for academic and research use only.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/NavyaNanduri/Predicting-Online-Purchasers-Intention/blob/main/LICENSE) file for details.